 There are many species of chamomile.

-The two most popular are Matricaria recutita (common names German or wild chamomile) and Chamaemelum nobile (common names Roman or English chamomile).
+The two most popular are Matricaria recutita (German or wild chamomile) and Chamaemelum nobile (Roman or English chamomile).

-If you are one of the millions of people allergic to ragweed, you might want to avoid chamomile since there’s a chance of allergic cross-reactivity.
+If you are one of the millions of people allergic to ragweed, you might want to avoid chamomile since there is a chance of allergic cross-reactivity.

 Since it’s a member of the mint family, it has a pleasant minty taste with a hint of lemon.

-It reduces the stress hormone cortisol while increasing the relaxing neurotransmitter GABA.
-(73)
+It reduces the stress hormone cortisol, while increasing the relaxing neurotransmitter GABA.

-It works synergistically with other herbs for anxiety like valerian, hops, and chamomile.
+It works synergistically with other herbs for anxiety, such as valerian, hops, and chamomile.